 Apart from business models for the production side, also on the consumer side there are new purchasing models being an important part of the circular economy.
 One type are access- or usage-based purchasing models, meaning that goods and products are purchased for a certain usage or access period.
 In comparison, applying performance-based models a defined performance or service is purchased, which is not bound to a particular product or good.
 Finally, result-based models focus on a defined service result.

 These building blocks emphasize that a transition requires both producers and consumers in combination with technological innovation, in order to overcome the linear use of materials and products and loop them back into the economic system.

-In 2015, around 84.4 Gt of raw materials such as minerals, biomass or fossil fuels were extracted worldwide.
-In comparison, only 8.4 Gt (about 10%) of recycled materials re-entered the economic system.
+In 2015, around 92 Gt of raw materials such as minerals, biomass or fossil fuels were extracted worldwide.
+In comparison, only about 9 Gt (less than 10%) of recycled materials re-entered the economic system.
 This relationship underlines the considerable potential of circularity to shift from extraction to reuse and recycling of raw materials.

 However, looping potentials are not only dependent on the product design or the business and purchasing models but also on the type of processed materials.
 Biomass, for example, is used by more than 80% energetically in form of food, feed and fuel, and is therefore difficult to reuse.
 For the same reason also fossil fuels have a low circularity potential.
 In contrast, metals and minerals have an infinite reuse and recycle potential.
 In 2016, for instance, 77% of the global Aluminium output was recycled globally.